rupnarainP/mamaMoney/README.md

 <b>USSD Service:</b>

-Instrucitons are based on Intellij Ultimate 2020.3 Developed using:
+Instructions are based on Intellij Ultimate 2020.3 Developed using:
 JDK 11
 Maven 3.6.3